peter279k/nifi_persistence/README.md

 1. Cloning this repository via the `git clone https://github.com/peter279k/nifi_persistence`
 2. Copy the `providers.xml.file` to the `providers.xml` file
 3. Copy the `docker-compose-file.yml` to the `docker-compose.yml` file
+4. Creating the `SAN.txt` file and it can refer the `SAN.txt.example` file.
-4. Run the `run_nifi_file.sh` to create the NiFi and NiFi registry services
+5. Run the `run_nifi_file.sh` to create the NiFi and NiFi registry services

 - It we want to use the Git persistence storage, we can use following steps:

 1. Cloning this repository via the `git clone https://github.com/peter279k/nifi_persistence`
 2. Copy the `providers.xml.git` to the `providers.xml` file then edit correct Git flow settings
 3. Copy the `docker-compose-git.yml` to the `docker-compose.yml` file
+4. Creating the `SAN.txt` file and it can refer the `SAN.txt.example` file.
-4. Run the `run_nifi_git.sh` to create the NiFi and NiFi registry services
+5. Run the `run_nifi_git.sh` to create the NiFi and NiFi registry services

 ## References